-Design is passion, curiosity and love to make a simpler world.
+Design is passion, curiosity and love to make a world worth living in.

 - Hierarchy, prioritization and organization.

 - Consistency and coherence.

 - Articulating and communicating how the design of my team can grow.

 - The structure and documentation for the design language with simple ‘rules’ to follow.

 - Speed and agility to react to new challenges from the market.

 - The design process as: Workshops, user tests, discussions, a/b tests.